 Ans: Yes, seems so.
 But what you are eating, when you are eating, or what is the mix of macronutrients become very important in this case.
 Eat what is required/suitable for your training matching with your metabolic taste.
 If you are not testing yourself at your maximum strength then your ‘recovery’ can be a good factor to measure your diet’s performance.

-Ques: Is load necessary to gain strength?
+Ques: Is load (heavy weight) necessary to gain strength?

 Ans: Yes but it depends on how much strength you need.
 Load brings resistance.
 Period.
 Bring it via your movements and make it suitable to your requirement.
 Build what you can put to use.
 Extra strength is just like extra carbs in the body that turn into fat and solves no purpose or worse, can cause injuries.

-Load is over rated in a sports like cricket, baseball, hockey etc.
+Heavy weight training is over rated in a sports like cricket, baseball, hockey etc.